SATAC makes offers to courses on behalf of our participating institutions.

 Checking your offer status

-SATAC will notify you by email of any offers you receive.
+You will be notified by email of any offers you receive.
 You can also check your offer status at any time by logging into your SATAC application.

 Note that SATAC will not notify you by email in the event that you do not receive an offer.

 It is your responsibility to find out whether you have received an offer.
 You must follow the offer response and enrolment instructions in the offer letter.
 If you miss these deadlines, you risk losing your place in the course.